UniExeterRSE/computational-thinking/reveal.js/md/06_abstraction.md

 Abstraction is about simplifying problems, making them easier to solve.
 The idea is to identify and then ignore information that is not essential.

+## Relation to programming

+Abstraction is an approach that helps solve problems.
+A core component of programming is about creating and composing abstractions, using objects and functions to represent and define the solution.

+Abstraction works by establishing a level of complexity at which a person interacts with a system, suppressing the more complex details below the current level.
+Abstraction allows programmers to define objects and functions that can interact with each other in a predictable way without having to understand the underlying details of their implementation.

+When you see a simple interface covering a more complex implementation, this is abstraction.

 ## Example - the London tube map